If you believe you have found or experienced a security vulnerability with an Easy Agile product or service raise a security incident.

 Finally, we have several internal systems which enable us to understand the health of our business.
 These do contain PII and Customer Company Information.
 These systems reside in separate AWS accounts to our customer facing applications.

-We classify three types of data:
+We classify four types of data:

 We use the principle of least privilege to limit team member access to these three types of data.